griffio/spring-security-auth0-sample/README.md

 The ClientSecret, ClientId and Domain for Auth0 app is not supplied.

-You can set these variables in the `auth0.properties` file, or you can set them as arguments when running the app.
+You can set these variables in the `application.properties` file, or you can set them as arguments when running the app.

-Gradle processes use -P properties that can then pass arguments to the JavaExec process.
+Gradle processes use -P properties that can then pass arguments in the build script to the JavaExec process.

 Spring Boot plugin runner
 ~~~
 ./gradlew bootRun -Pauth0="--auth0.clientId=FZ7Acusjd1BEjf4nbdid6x9PTJLBrE8P,--auth0.clientSecret=FIXME"
 ~~~